-The PY 2022 Action Plan's goals and objectives are based on the extensive research and consultations that the Community Development Coordinator has conducted with local public service agencies, relevant government agencies and departments, and the residents of the City of Rochester.
-These programs and activities are aimed at meeting one or more of HUD's outcomes for CDBG funding: to
+The PY 2023 Action Plan's goals and objectives are based on the extensive research and consultations that the Community Development Coordinator has conducted with local public service agencies, relevant government agencies and departments, and the residents of the City of Rochester.
+These programs and activities are aimed at meeting one or more of HUD's outcomes for CDBG funding: to provide decent housing, to provided a suitable living environment, and to expand economic opportunities.

-The individual activities were established to meet HUD outcomes and are those seen to best meet the identified needs of the City's low to moderate income population over the next year.
-Prioritization was based on first meeting basic needs, such as housing and health, and then addressing less urgent needs as funding and staff capacity allows.
+The individual activities were established to meet HUD outcomes and are those seen to best meet the identified needs of the City's Low to moderate income population over the next year.
+Prioritization was based on first meeting basic needs such as housing and health and then addressing less urgent needs as funding and staff capacity allows.